Getting to Know Your Neighborhood: Fort Point

 383 Congress St.

 With its chic, industrial interior and emphasis on fresh seafood, Row 34 captures the up-and-coming, by-the-sea essence of Fort Point.
-The neighborhood hotspot opened in a former steel factory in 2013, as a sister restaurant to Kenmore Square’s defunct Island Creek Oyster Bar, and has attracted a lot of well-deserved buzz.
-The robust raw bar menu offers a variety of oysters, along with shrimp cocktail, lobster, smoked and cured fish, and ceviche—and is the stuff of seafood lovers’ dreams.
-Try the warm buttered lobster roll, beer-battered fish and chips, or pan-seared monkfish with fingerling potatoes, green garlic purée, and spring vegetables.
-Take advantage of one of the ever-changing beers on tap and the extensive cocktail list to complement the savory offerings.
+The neighborhood hot spot opened in a former steel factory in 2013, as a sister restaurant to Kenmore Square’s defunct Island Creek Oyster Bar, and has attracted a lot of well-deserved buzz.
+The robust raw bar menu offers a variety of oysters along with shrimp cocktail, lobster, fish, and ceviche, and is the stuff of seafood lovers’ dreams.
+Try the warm buttered lobster roll, beer-battered fish and chips, or pan-seared monkfish with lentils, fava beans, charred onion purée, and chimichurri.
+The variety of beers on tap and extensive cocktail list complement the savory offerings.
 Row 34 is open for lunch, midday snacks, dinner, and Sunday brunch.

 Aceituna Grill